 - 4 bratwurst, quartered (or substitute other fully cooked sausages)

-- One 12-ounce bottle lager beer
+- One 12-ounce bottle lager beer, plus more for serving

 - 1. If cooking the choucroute garnie in the oven, preheat the oven to 200°F (95°C).